BamLubi/webdict/README.md

 ![](https://img.shields.io/badge/vue-3-brightgreen) ![](https://img.shields.io/badge/-elementUI-blue) ![](https://img.shields.io/badge/-CI/CD-red)

-This project is used to look up example sentences as you write your paper.
+This project is used to look up example sentences as you write your thesis.
 It's developing with Vue 3 in Vite.

+Please check the `github/webdict-server` for the server of this project.

 ## Features